GoogleCloudPlatform/healthcare/deploy/README.md

-WARNING: these samples use newer configuration that is incompatible with the previous and require `--enable_new_style_resources` to be passed to the `create_project` script.
+WARNING: these samples use newer configuration that is incompatible with the previous and require `--enable_new_style_resources` to be passed to the `cmd/apply/apply.go` script.
 This flag will soon become default and the old style configs will be deprecated.
 Old style config examples can be found [here](https://github.com/GoogleCloudPlatform/healthcare/tree/5bfa6b72a8077028ead4ff8c498325915180c3b8/deploy/samples).

 ### Create New Projects

-Use the `create_project.py` script to create an audit logs project (if using remote audit logs) and one or more data hosting projects.
+Use the `cmd/apply/apply.go` script to create an audit logs project (if using remote audit logs) and one or more data hosting projects.

 1. Make sure the user running the script is in the owners group(s) of all